Riordan commenced learning with the band through the Sydney School of Piping & Drumming programme in 2009.

 When he returned from his gap year, he had a other three months with the band before leaving on a 10 month trip doing Quest Africa Mens Core 2017.
 You can see what James "got up to" here:

-James has just returned to Australia in September 2017, and we are very pleased to have him back with the band.
+James returned to Australia in September 2017, and we are very pleased to have him back with the band.

 In James's final year at Knox Grammar he was appointed Pipe Sergeant.